Lipscomb Bisons men's basketball

-The Lipscomb Bisons men's basketball team is the men's basketball team that represents Lipscomb University in Nashville, Tennessee, United States.
-The school's team currently competes in the ASUN Conference.
-The Bisons made their first ever trip to the NCAA tournament in school history in 2018, when they defeated Florida Gulf Coast University in the ASUN Conference tournament final.
-In 2019, Lipscomb made history by becoming the first team in ASUN history to make it to the NIT Finals.
+The Lipscomb Bisons men's basketball team is the men's basketball team that represents Lipscomb University in Nashville, Tennessee, United States in NCAA Division I. The school's team currently competes in the ASUN Conference.
+Previously, the Bisons played men's basketball in NCAA Division II and the National Association of Intercollegiate Athletics.
+The Bisons have appeared two times in the NCAA Division I men's basketball tournament, most recently in 2025 after defeating North Alabama in the ASUN championship.
+In 2019, Lipscomb made history by becoming the first team in ASUN history to make it to the National Invitation Tournament Final.

 History

 Lipscomb has a 311–280 all-time record in NCAA basketball and a 186–141 record in ASUN games.
 Lipscomb won their first ASUN men's basketball tournament title in 2018, despite winning the regular-season conference title twice before, in 2006 and 2010.
 The Bisons made the NCAA tournament for the first time in 2018.
 They have competed in the NIT twice, in 2006 and 2019.
 Lipscomb is also home to the top two all-time leading college basketball scorers, John Pierce and Philip Hutcheson.
 Lipscomb also won the NAIA National championship in 1986.